 This type of Product Gallery is specifically used to help you create categories on your home page.
 This is how you’re going to populate images for display on the home page of your website.

-- You’re going to be taken into one of the precreated Product Galleries we provide on your site in the beginning.
+- You’re going to be taken into one of the pre-generated Product Galleries we provide on your site in the beginning.
 Before you make any changes to the category, you need to find the tab labeled INFO.
 This first step is going to be important in making sure the category will appear properly on your home page.

 - When you’re sure you’re on the correct tab, scroll down the page until you see the section labeled Name.
-Rename this page to whatever you want the category to be displayed as on the home page of your site.
+Rename this page to whatever you want the category to be displayed on the home page of your site.

 Art Storefronts Recommendation: We recommend naming the first category on your home page Best Sellers.
 This will allow you to showcase your best-selling art and potentially grab a customers’ interest.